gregorbj/OregonDOT-VisionEval/sources/modules/VEReports/inst/module_docs/QueryDatastore.md

 - Region summaries can be produced for a set of measures specified in a json-formatted definitions file

 There are some limitations to the calculations that may be performed, however:
-- All datasets identified in a calculation must be in the same table.
-The functions at the present time do not allow you to use datasets in different tables (e.g. Households and Vehicles) in a calculation.
+- For group by operations, all datasets identified in a calculation must be in the same table.
+The functions at the present time do not allow you to use datasets in different tables (e.g. Households and Vehicles) when calculations are performed by groups.
 - Summarization functions are limited to:
   - sum: sum the values in the dataset,
   - count: count the number of values in the dataset,